-As the Director and accountable authority for the agency I present the Professional Services Review Corporate Plan for 2021 - 25 (the Plan).
-The Plan outlines the direction and vision for our agency for four years as required under the Public Governance, Performance and Accountability Act 2013.
-We will achieve this direction and vision by conducting the Professional Services Review (PSR) Scheme effectively and efficiently.
-PSR is an important part of the framework established to safeguard the Australian public from the risk and cost of inappropriate practice within the Australian Government's Medicare Benefits, Dental Benefits, and Pharmaceutical Benefits Schemes.
+As the Director and accountable authority for the listed entity I present the Professional Services Review Corporate Plan for 2022-26 (the Plan).
+The Plan outlines the direction and vision for our agency for four years, as required under the Public Governance, Performance and Accountability Act 2013.
+We aim to achieve this direction and vision by conducting the Professional Services Review (PSR) Scheme effectively and efficiently.
+PSR is an important part of the framework established to safeguard the Australian public and the health system from the risk and cost of inappropriate practice within the Australian Government's Medicare Benefits, Dental Benefits, and Pharmaceutical Benefits Schemes.

-The Corporate Plan 2021 - 25 is founded on the Health Insurance Act 1973, and Ministerial and Portfolio expectations.
-It sets out our purpose, our vision and our values which will continue to guide the agency.
-The Plan provides an overview of PSR's priorities and five key areas that will drive the activity of our organisation for the next four years.
+The Corporate Plan 2022-26 is founded on the Health Insurance Act 1973, and Ministerial and Portfolio expectations.
+It outlines our purpose, our vision and our values which will continue to guide the agency.
+The Plan provides an overview of PSR's priorities and five key areas that will drive the agency's activities for the next four years.
 It provides a commitment to our stakeholders that we will operate with professionalism, transparency, and accountability.
-The plan should be read in conjunction with the strategic directions laid out in the Portfolio Budget Statements, and with the values and performance frameworks set out in the Public Service Act 1999.
+The Plan should be read in conjunction with the strategic direction laid out in the Portfolio Budget Statements, and with the values and performance frameworks set out in the Public Service Act 1999.

-As an Australian Government statutory agency, PSR acknowledges the need to continually monitor, review, and improve the way our business operates.
-This Plan draws together the activities we will be undertaking in 2021 - 25 to enhance the PSR Scheme and to meet the government's expectations of effectiveness and efficiency.
+As an Australian Government statutory agency, PSR acknowledges the need to continually monitor, review, and improve the way our entity operates.
+This Plan draws together the activities we will be undertaking in 2022-26 to enhance the PSR Scheme and to meet the Government's expectations of effectiveness and efficiency.

-The PSR Agency will continue to adapt its processes and will continue its important role of contributing to the integrity of the Medicare Benefits, Dental Benefits and Pharmaceutical Benefits arrangements.
+PSR will continue to adapt its processes and will continue its important role of contributing to the integrity of the Medicare Benefits, Dental Benefits and Pharmaceutical Benefits schemes.

-Fundamental to this plan is the agency's commitment to work closely with the Commonwealth Department of Health, Services Australia, the Australian Medical Association, the Professional Colleges and organisations, and the allied health professions.
+Fundamental to this Plan is PSR's commitment to work closely with the Commonwealth Department of Health and Aged Care, Services Australia, the Australian Medical Association, the Professional Colleges and organisations, the allied health professions, and other relevant representative groups.
 Through these partnerships, PSR will ensure the Australian health system continues to realise high levels of integrity.

-As Director I would like to acknowledge the support of professional organisations and individual professionals who contribute to delivering the PSR Scheme, and the professionalism and dedication of PSR staff.
+As Director I would like to acknowledge the support of professional organisations and individual professionals who contribute to delivering the PSR Scheme, the outstanding contribution of my predecessor Professor Julie Quinlivan in this role, and the professionalism and dedication of PSR staff.